-- 11. All Complaints shall initially be reviewed by the Director, Standards Enforcement to determine if the Complaint should: - 11.1 proceed to review by the Professional Conduct Committee in accordance with sections 12 and 13; or - be reviewed by the Director, Standards Enforcement in accordance with section 14 and 15.

-All Complaints to which section 53 applies shall be referred to the Professional Conduct Committee under section 11.1.

-- 12. The Professional Conduct Committee shall review every Complaint referred to in section 11.1 and determine: - 12.1 if it has jurisdiction as set out in sections 8, 9, and 10; and, if so - if, on the information, documents and materials provided, it appears the subject of the Complaint may have breached a rule in the Code or the Student Code. - 13.
-At the conclusion of its review, the Professional Conduct Committee shall: - 13.1 take no further action; - provide guidance and advice to, or admonish, the subjects of the Complaint, in which case the review shall be deemed to have been an investigation; - refer the matter, in whole or in part, directly to the Discipline Committee, in which case the review shall be deemed to have been an investigation; - 13.4 refer the Complaint to the Registrar or elsewhere in CPA Ontario as a matter within their jurisdiction; or - 13.5 investigate the Complaint. - 14.
-The Director, Standards Enforcement shall review every Complaint referred to in section 11.2 and determine if:
+- 11. All Complaints shall initially be reviewed by the Director, Standards Enforcement to determine if the Complaint should: - 11.1 proceed to review by the Professional Conduct Committee in accordance with sections 12 and 13; or - be reviewed by the Director, Standards Enforcement in accordance with section 14 and 15. - 12.
+The Professional Conduct Committee shall review every Complaint referred to in section 11.1 and determine: - if it has jurisdiction as set out in sections 8, 9, and 10; and, if so - if, on the information, documents and materials provided, it appears the subject of the Complaint may have breached a rule in the Code or the Student Code. - 13.
+At the conclusion of its review, the Professional Conduct Committee shall: - 13.1 take no further action; - provide guidance and advice to, or admonish, the subjects of the Complaint, in which case the review shall be deemed to have been an investigation; - refer the matter, in whole or in part, directly to the Discipline Committee, in which case the review shall be deemed to have been an investigation; - refer the Complaint to the Registrar or elsewhere in CPA Ontario as a matter within their jurisdiction; or - 13.5 investigate the Complaint. - 14.
+The Director, Standards Enforcement shall review every Complaint referred to in section 11.2 and determine if: - the Complaint comes within the jurisdiction set out in sections 8, 9, and 10; and if so

-- the Complaint comes within the jurisdiction set out in sections 8, 9, and 10; and if so - on the information, documents, and materials provided, it appears the subject of the Complaint may have breached a rule in the Code or Student Code of Conduct. - 15.
-At the conclusion of its review the Director, Standards Enforcement, shall: - 15.1 take no further action; - review the matters raised in the Complaint with the subjects of the Complaint; - 15.3 refer the Complaint to the Professional Conduct Committee with a recommendation that the Professional Conduct Committee provide guidance and advice to, or admonish, the subjects of the Complaint, in which case the Director, Standards Enforcement's review shall be deemed to have been an investigation; - refer the Complaint to the Registrar or elsewhere in CPA Ontario as a matter within their jurisdiction; or - direct the Director, Investigations and Prosecutions to appoint an Investigator to investigate the Complaint.
+- on the information, documents, and materials provided, it appears the subject of the Complaint may have breached a rule in the Code or Student Code of Conduct. - 15.
+At the conclusion of its review the Director, Standards Enforcement, shall: - take no further action, and in this event, in conjunction with subsections 16.1 and 16.2, may review the matters raised in the Complaint with the subjects of the Complaint; - 15.2 refer the Complaint to the Professional Conduct Committee with a recommendation that the Professional Conduct Committee provide guidance and advice to, or admonish, the subjects of the Complaint, in which case the Director, Standards Enforcement's review shall be deemed to have been an investigation; - refer the Complaint to the Registrar or elsewhere in CPA Ontario as a matter within their jurisdiction; or - direct the Vice President, Investigations and Prosecutions to appoint an Investigator to investigate the Complaint.